A Guide to Colorado Motorcycle Laws

 Understanding Colorado Helmet Laws

-Although helmets are proven to save lives, riders aged 18 and over are not required to wear helmets in Colorado.
+Although helmets are proven to save lives, riders age 18 and over are not required to wear helmets in Colorado.
 However, if the motorcycle operator or passengers are under age 18, they must wear DOT-approved helmets.
+This is important because the risk of injury on a motorcycle is higher, and automotive accidents involving motorcycles can have serious injuries ranging from brain trauma, broken bones, a fractured skull, limb injuries that require amputation, and death.

 In 2006, 65% of fatally injured motorcycle riders were not wearing a helmet in states without all-rider helmet laws, compared with only 13% in states with all-rider helmet laws.
 (NHTSA, 2007).
 In order to avoid serious motorcycle accidents, all motorcyclists should wear a helmet at all times when riding.